martinctc/blog/_knitr/draft_interview_with_abhishek.md

-## Data Chats: From Physics student to Data Scientist
+## Data Chats: From Physics student to Analytics Consultant

 ## Introduction

+How do you begin a career in analytics and data science?
+How do you get into R?

+I have the pleasure of speaking with Abhishek Modi this week, to find out about his journey from a Physics student to an Analytics Consultant at Deloitte.

 ### About Abhishek

+[INSERT SHORT BIO]

+Abhishek is a Consultant at Deloitte, based in Bangalore, India.

 ## Interview with Abhishek Modi